 Questions to think about:

-Have you identified any specific areas where customer service representatives are providing inconsistent responses?
+Have you identified any specific areas where customer support representatives are providing inconsistent responses?

-Are there variations in the way customer service representatives are trained or coached?
+Are there variations in the way customer support representatives are trained or coached?

 Are there discrepancies in company policies and procedures that may be leading to inconsistent responses?

-Do customer service representatives have access to accurate and up-to-date information?
+Do customer support representatives have access to accurate and up-to-date information?

-How do you ensure that all customer service representatives have access to the same information and are following the same protocols?
+How do you ensure that all customer support representatives have access to the same information and are following the same protocols?

 Are there any communication breakdowns between different departments or teams that may be contributing to inconsistent responses?

-How do you measure the consistency of customer service responses?
+How do you measure the consistency of customer support responses?

-Have you received feedback from customers regarding inconsistencies in customer service responses?
+Have you received feedback from customers regarding inconsistencies in customer support's responses?

 Long wait times